gerardroche/gerardroche.github.io/_posts/2019-08-28-neovintageous-plugins.md

 `if *x>3 {` | `ysW(` | `if ( x>3 ) {`
 `my $str = *whee!;` | `vllllS'` | `my $str = 'whee!';`

-The **Surround** plugin is very powerful and has many more features than shown above, see the [surround documentation](https://github.com/NeoVintageous/NeoVintageous/blob/master/res/doc/surround.txt) for more examples.
+The Surround plugin is very powerful and has many more features than shown above, see the [surround documentation](https://github.com/NeoVintageous/NeoVintageous/blob/master/res/doc/surround.txt) for more examples.
 You can also access documentation via the ex command `:help surround`.

-## 6. Unimpaired
+## Unimpaired

-**Unimpaired** is a port of [vim-unimpaired](https://github.com/tpope/vim-unimpaired).
+Unimpaired is a port of [vim-unimpaired](https://github.com/tpope/vim-unimpaired).

 > Much of unimpaired.vim was extracted from my vimrc when I noticed a pattern: complementary pairs of mappings.